heathen1878/heathen1878/README.md

-👋 Hi, I’m Dom Clayton, I'm a Platform Engineer working in Manchester primarily using Azure.
+👋 Hi, I’m Dom Clayton, I'm a Site Reliability Engineer working in Nottingham primarily using Azure.

 👀 I'm interested in the following technologies: